Skip to content

 Append-only invariant

-The manifest is written append-only with fsync after every entry:
+The manifest is written append-only:

 • The header is written once, then never touched.